 When the first three Channel bits of the ID field are to be decoded using Table 4, the last two bits from the AM are used as input to the decoder.

 15.6 Postambles (PA)

-This field shall follow the ID2 and Data field and be equal in length to 12 Channel bits.
+This field shall follow the ID2 and Data field and be equal in length to 12 Channel bits as shown in Figure 19.